eersoy93/home-stock-manager/README.md

 # Home Stock Manager 🏠📦

 A modern and user-friendly home stock management application.
 You can easily track stock quantities of products in your home, organize them by categories, and store data securely.
+Written with Cursor AI.

 ![Home Stock Manager](screenshot.png)